nus-cs2103/website-base/admin/faq-fragment.md

 <div id="faq-ipMessedUpBranching-A">

 Not to worry.
 You are welcome to (but not _required_ to) try to rectify it.
 There is no penalty.
 Just take note of your mistake and try to avoid it in the future.

+{{ icon_tip }} In addition, you can try to identify the intended learning objective of using branching requirement that you messed up, and try to achieve it on your own.
+For example, if the iP increment was intended for you to practice parallel branches, you can try to do some other iP code changes as parallel branches so that you replicate a branch graph similar to the one intended by the iP increment.
 </div>
 <!-- =============================================================== -->
 <div id="faq-temp-Q"></div>